-On Wednesday, August 20th, 2014, Houston OCD Program’s Behavior Therapists Christen Sistrunk, MA, LPC and Jessica Gerfen, PhD, discussed hoarding and clutter for approximately sixty attendees at The Thomas A Glazier Senior Education Center in Houston, Texas.
+On Wednesday, August 20th, 2014, McLean OCD Institute // Houston’s Behavior Therapists Christen Sistrunk, MA, LPC and Jessica Gerfen, PhD, discussed hoarding and clutter for approximately sixty attendees at The Thomas A Glazier Senior Education Center in Houston, Texas.
 Want to know more about hoarding and clutter?
 Here is an overview of the presentation:

 What is hoarding?
 Hoarding refers to the trouble resisting acquiring and saving too many possessions.This includes saving and saving items until the person feels overwhelmed and intimidated by the idea of getting rid of these items.